-\end{corollary} We prove this proposition in Appendix~\ref{sec:universal-iid}. \begin{remark} Note that the point-to-point channel is a special case of the MAC, where one of the inputs, say $X_2$, is redundant.
-Then, setting $U_1=Y$, $U_2=X_2=1$ with probability one, and $\epsilon_2=0$ in the definitions of $\cR_{inner}(\epsilon_1,\epsilon_2,\delta)$ and $\cR_{outer}(\epsilon_1,\epsilon_2)$, we recover the one-shot point-to-point channel simulation result of \cite{Berta_simulation} stated in Fact \ref{lem:rej_sampling} (see Appendix \ref{app:classical}).
+where the union is taken over all the joint distributions $p_{U_1,U_2,Y|X_1,X_2}$ such that the Markov chain $(X_1,X_2) \to (U_1,U_2) \to Y$ holds and $p_{Y|X_1,X_2}=q_{Y|X_1,X_2}$ with $|\cU_1|,|\cU_2| \leq |\cX_1||\cX_2||\cY|$. \end{corollary} We prove this proposition in Appendix~\ref{sec:universal-iid}. \begin{remark} Note that the point-to-point channel is a special case of the MAC, where one of the inputs, say $X_2$, is redundant.
+Then, setting $U_1=Y$, $U_2=X_2=1$ with probability one, and $\epsilon_2=0$ in the definitions of $\cR_{inner}(\epsilon_1,\epsilon_2,\delta)$ and $\cR_{outer}(\epsilon_1,\epsilon_2,\epsilon)$, we recover the one-shot point-to-point channel simulation result of \cite{Berta_simulation} stated in Fact \ref{lem:rej_sampling} (see Appendix \ref{app:classical}).
 Furthermore, this also recovers the asymptotically optimal point-point channel simulation rate $I(X;Y)_{q_{X,Y}}$ as shown in \cite{Cuff_distributed_synthesis, Berta_simulation}.
 Moreover, for the point-to-point case our technique can be straight away extended to obtain the universal channel simulation by identifying optimal $U=Y$. \end{remark} \begin{remark} We remark that the universal simulation protocol can also be used for the fixed input protocol of Section~\ref{sec:Classical}.
-The main difference is that the communication rates of the universal protocol are higher than that is necessary for the fixed input case because
+The main difference is that the communication rates of the universal protocol are higher than necessary rate for the fixed input case because